wallingford/incisively/_posts/2018-08-28-testing-snippet.markdown

 url /incisively-test is hardcoded in the incisively.suggest function, this would need changing if deployed elsewhere

+This page has also been updated to cal the track() function.

 Remove cookie: should give you a new promo, although isn't working :(
 <form>